 1. Visit Lanzarote’s Mountains of Fire – Timanfaya National Park

-Animals + water park.
-It’s a no-brainer.
-There are dozens of exotic animals to coo over, all set against a Texan desert-ranch-style backdrop.
+Animals + water park = a no-brainer for drizzly day entertainment with kids.
+Again, we drove here in our hire car, but the park actually runs a FREE bus service!
+You can check out the list of bus stops here.
+There are dozens of exotic animals to coo over, all set against a Texan desert-ranch-style backdrop, which is quite fun given the desert-like nature of the surrounding Lanzarote landscape.
 Spot sleeping crocs, performing sea lions, white tigers, eagles, parrots, birds of prey, farm animals and lots more before hitting the water park for some splash-tastic fun.
 There’s a huge swimming pool with fountains and sunbathing area, water slides and a splash park with Wild West vibes.
-Prepare yourself if you’re there in March though – the water is chiiiiiiilly.
+Prepare yourself if you’re there in March though – the water was chiiiiiiilly.

 Located in the north of the island, visiting this Cesar Manrique-designed clifftop structure feels a bit like entering some kind of James Bond layer.
 Surrounded by a vast rocky expanse, this lava-integrated, ex-military lookout post blends into the clifftop effortlessly, hiding a smooth, whitewashed cafe within its walls.
 Sip on a smoothie while gazing at stupendous views over the dramatic coastline and nearby Graciosa Island.
-There are viewing points outside the cafe with jaw-dropping panoramic vistas – just be warned it can be a wee bit nerve-racking if you’ve got toddlers in tow.
+There are viewing points outside the cafe with jaw-dropping panoramic vistas – just be warned it can be a wee bit nerve-racking on the outside edge if you’ve got unruly toddlers in tow as the wall is quite low (see pic below).
 To see more of Manrique’s work, head to Guatiza to see his cactus garden, the grotto at Los Jameos del Agua, or his stunning house, built on a lava flow, at Tahiche.
+If you plan on visiting several attraction points in Lanzarote, ask to buy a multi-ticket.

 4. Seek out the sun in Playa Blanca, Lanzarote

 We were staying at Finca de Arrieta on the north-eastern side of the island (our original accommodation in the south had fallen through).
 Maybe it was our imagination, but it seemed a lot windier and colder up there than in Playa Blanca.
-As a result, we spent the majority of the week hopping in our hire car and driving down south in order to try and get a dose of vitamin D!
-One of the most popular tourist spots on the island, you’ll also find sandy beaches (as the name suggests), plus loads of restaurants, bars, shops, hotels and entertainment for kids.
+As a result, we spent the majority of the week hopping in our hire car and driving down south in order to try and get a dose of vitamin D, so if you can get to the southern end of the island, this might improve your chances of non-rain.
+Playa Blanca is one of the most popular tourist spots on the island, where you’ll also find sandy beaches (as the name suggests), plus loads of restaurants, bars, shops, hotels and entertainment for kids, so even if it is still gloomy down this end, at least there are more indoor options.

 5. Just drive

-If it really is too cold to be outside, a road trip is well worth it – the scenery in Lanzarote is mind-blowingly beautiful and highly Instagrammable in a very other-planetary way.
+If it really is too cold to be outside, a road trip is well worth it – the scenery in Lanzarote is mind-blowingly beautiful and highly photogenic in a very other-planetary way.
 The landscape, with its varying rock colours, dramatic mountains and vast expanses of emptiness, contrasted with whitewashed, flat-roofed buildings is really quite spectacular.
-Find an authentic Canary Island take-away on your return journey and hunker down in your apartment, out of the breeze.
+Find an authentic Canary Island take-away on your return journey (there is a really nice, family-run pizza take away in Arrieta called Pizzeria La Artesana Arrieta) and hunker down in your apartment, out of the howling breeze.

 6. Drink through the bad weather